Brynja M. Booth

-Education
+Early life

-Booth received her Bachelor of Arts from Bucknell University, cum laude, and her Juris Doctor from Washington and Lee University School of Law, cum laude.
+Brynja McDivitt Booth was born in 1972 in Olean, New York.
+She graduated with a Bachelor of Arts in political science from Bucknell University, cum laude, in 1993.
+She graduated with a Juris Doctor from Washington and Lee University School of Law, cum laude, in 1996.

-Legal career
+Career

 Upon graduating law school, she served as a law clerk for Judge William S. Horne of the Talbot County Circuit Court.
-From 1997–2000, Booth was an associate with Cowdrey, Thompson & Karsten, PA; she served as a shareholder from 2000–2003.
-From 2003–2008, she was with Cowdrey, Thompson & Karsten, PC and from 2003–2008 she was with Cowdrey Thompson, P.C..
-Prior to her appointment to the court, Booth was an attorney and shareholder of Booth, Booth, Cropper & Marriner, P.C. and has extensive appellate experience.
+From 1997 to 2000, Booth was an associate with Cowdrey, Thompson & Karsten, PA; she served as a shareholder from 2000 to 2003.
+From 2003 to 2008, she was with Cowdrey, Thompson & Karsten, PC and from 2003 to 2008 she was with Cowdrey Thompson, P.C.
+Before her appointment to the court, she was an attorney and shareholder of Booth, Booth, Cropper & Marriner, P.C. and has extensive appellate experience.
 Since 2016, she has served as the president of the Maryland Municipal Attorneys Association.

-Appointment to the Supreme Court of Maryland
+Supreme Court of Maryland

 On March 12, 2019, Governor Larry Hogan announced his appointment of Booth to the Supreme Court of Maryland.
 On March 22, 2019, her appointment was confirmed by the Maryland Senate.
 She took her seat on April 18, 2019.
 She had a formal investiture on July 11, 2019.

 Personal life

+The daughter of Boyce McDivitt and Kathryn Anderson McDivitt, she grew up in Olean, New York.

-Booth and her husband Curt live with their two children in Easton, Maryland.
+She and her husband Curt live with their two children in Easton, Maryland.
 She is active at The Country School and in St. Marks United Methodist Church in Easton.